lexDAO/LexDAO-Constitution/README.md

-#LexDAO Consitution Information
+# LexDAO Constitution Information

+Most recently ratified Version: [Insert IPFS Hash]

+Most recent ratification DAO vote: [Insert DAO Vote Address]

+The above ratified version shall be held as master operating document for LexDAO.
+Any divergent code in this repo or a fork is provisional until ratified.

-## Based in part on: https://github.com/lex-node/SCoDA-Simple-Code-Deference-Agreement-/blob/master/DAO%20Charter%20with%20Qualified%20Code%20Deference.md
+Document based in part on: https://github.com/lex-node/SCoDA-Simple-Code-Deference-Agreement-/blob/master/DAO%20Charter%20with%20Qualified%20Code%20Deference.md

-##License
+## License

-The LexDAO Consitution is presented under
+The LexDAO Consitution is presented under a Creative Commons Attribution Share Alike 4.0 International license.